Sensory systems in fish: Electroreception and magnetoreception

 Magnetoreception is the ability to detect the direction one is facing based on the Earth's magnetic field.
-In 1988, researchers found iron, in the form of single domain magnetite, resides in the skulls of sockeye salmon.
-The quantities present are sufficient for magnetoception.
+In 1988, researchers found iron, in the form of single domain magnetite, in the skulls of sockeye salmon.
+The quantities present are sufficient for magnetoreception.

 Fish navigation

 Salmon regularly migrate thousands of miles to and from their breeding grounds.

 Salmon spend their early life in rivers, and then swim out to sea where they live their adult lives and gain most of their body mass.
 After several years wandering huge distances in the ocean where they mature, most surviving salmons return to the same natal rivers to spawn.
 Usually they return with uncanny precision to the river where they were born: most of them swim up the rivers until they reach the very spawning ground that was their original birthplace.

 There are various theories about how this happens.
 One theory is that there are geomagnetic and chemical cues which the salmon use to guide them back to their birthplace.
 It is thought that, when they are in the ocean, they use magnetoception related to Earth's magnetic field to orient itself in the ocean and locate the general position of their natal river, and once close to the river, that they use their sense of smell to home in on the river entrance and even their natal spawning ground.